pytorchbearer/torchbearer/docs/examples/quickstart.rst

 Quickstart Guide
 ====================================

-This guide will give a quick intro to training PyTorch models with PyBink.
+This guide will give a quick intro to training PyTorch models with torchbearer.
 We'll start by loading in some data and defining a model, then we'll train it for a few epochs and see how well it does.

 Defining the Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's get using bink.
+Let's get using torchbearer.
 Here's some data from Cifar10 and a simple 3 layer strided CNN:

 .. literalinclude:: ../../examples/quickstart.py
    :language: python
    :lines: 7-45

 Typically we would need a training loop and a series of calls to backward, step etc.
-Instead, with bink, we can define our optimiser and some metrics (just 'acc' and 'loss' for now) and let it do the work.
+Instead, with torchbearer, we can define our optimiser and some metrics (just 'acc' and 'loss' for now) and let it do the work.

 Training on Cifar10
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^